ia0/onekibu/README.md

 # Onekibu (One-Button Keyboard)

-This repository provides a USB keyboard firmware for embedded devices like the [nRF52840 dongle].
-The particularity of this keyboard is that it works with a single button.
+Onekibu is a firmware providing a USB keyboard interface for devices with a single button, like the [nRF52840 dongle].
 As such, keys are pressed (and released) with patterns similar to [Morse code].

 This is not an official Google product.